 Your credit score, credit history and income will also be considered when determining whether you are eligible for the loan and what interest rate you will be offered.

-Once you have been approved for a secured loan, you will receive the money as a lump sum, which you will then need to repay in monthly installments over a fixed term.
-The interest rate on secured loans is typically lower than on unsecured loans because the lender has the security of your property to offset the risk of default.
+Once you have been approved, you will receive the money as a lump sum, which you will then need to repay in monthly instalments over a fixed term.
+The interest rate on secured loans is typically lower than on unsecured finance because the lender has the security of your property to offset the risk of default.

 They are only available to homeowners and usually allow borrowing from £10,000 to £500,000.